 About:

-Named after its fringed and delicate flowers, Mistflower is a colorful member of the Aster family.
+Named after its fringed and delicate flowers, the Mistflower is a colorful Aster family member.
 It loves wet areas and will spread rapidly in the right conditions.
 Use it as a part of a naturalized water garden and to attract beneficial insects.

 Growing Zones: | 5 to 9 |